 Planning ahead now, even if you can realistically only plan a few weeks out at a time, will help give kids a sense of safety and security.
 And most importantly, the whole family can plan for some much-needed, long-awaited fun.

 But at the same time, be sure to acknowledge that those plans may have to be reassessed.
-Rachel Busman, PsyD, head of the Anxiety Disorders Center at the Child Mind Institute, suggests focusing on flexibility.
+Rachel Busman, PsyD, a clinical psychologist, suggests focusing on flexibility.
 Letting your children know that you’re planning for a variety of possible scenarios — and including them in the planning — can lessen anxiety over how they’ll be spending the next few months.
 It’s also an important part of building resilience.
 If your plans do change, your child will be more prepared to handle their disappointment and adapt to new expectations.

 Agree on ground rules

 Trying to be both safe and social is a difficult balance to strike.
 Kids are likely anxious to see their friends but may also be afraid of getting sick.
 Establishing clear family rules will give kids a sense of control.

 “The very first thing I would recommend,” says Stephanie Lee, PsyD, head of the ADHD and Behavioral Disorders Center at the Child Mind Institute, “is that parents and caregivers decide what’s comfortable for them and what the family rules are going to be about socialization moving forward.
 It’s important that whoever is running the show for these kids are all on the same page about what’s going to be safe.”

 Only after the basic ground rules have been decided should you have that conversation with your child or adolescent.
 You want to empathize with their fears but also encourage them to think about the ways that your family will work together to help everyone stay safe and healthy.